Is there a recommended selection process to be used?

 Why is there a cost to participate?

-We are not a member of Australia Day WA, can we still participate?
+We are not a member of Auspire - The Australia Day Council WA, can we still participate?

 Will the Governor be able to present the awards at our Council event?

-Whilst Her Excellency is the Patron and the signatory on the Award Certificate, she is unable to present at the local community events due to other commitments in the lead-up to and on Australia Day.
+Whilst His Excellency is the Patron and the signatory on the Award Certificate, he is unable to present at the local community events due to other commitments in the lead-up to and on Australia Day.

 We have a large group of people receiving the Active Citizenship award.
 Can we have more than one medallion?